unibe-cns/NEAT/docs/index.rst

 -------------

-NEAT is free software; you can redistribute it and/or modify it under the terms of the :doc:`GNU General Public License`.
+NEAT is free software; you can redistribute it and/or modify it under the terms of the `GNU General Public License`.
 We welcome contributions.
 Join us on `GitHub <https://github.com/unibe-cns/NEAT>`_.

 History